-The bathroom in each housing unit is the same.
-The bathroom consist of a solid door at the entrance, two urinals with a partition in between, two toilet stalls with a door, and a shower area.
-There is a solid door at the entrance to the shower area, a shower curtain over the shower and the changing area.
+The bathroom for dorms B & C must be access from outside the dorm.
+The bathroom has three toilet stalls with half walls, three urinals, two changing areas, and fours shower heads along a single wall with shower curtains dividing the showers.
 Staff performing security checks announce themselves before entering the bathroom.
 The facility has not had an incident of incidental viewing.
 The bathrooms provide for appropriate levels of privacy.